 Further issues The Issuer may from time to time, without notice or consent of the holders of the notes, create and issue an unlimited principal amount of additional notes having the same terms and conditions (except for issue date, issue price and, if applicable, the first interest payment date) as, and forming a single series with, the notes initially issued in this offering; provided that if the additional notes are not fungible with the notes for U.S. federal income tax purposes, the additional notes will have separate CUSIP and ISIN numbers.
 Use of proceeds We intend to use the net proceeds from this offering for general corporate purposes, which may include enhancing our strategic interests in the financial services sector, through acquisitions or other corporate transactions, strengthening the capital base of our subsidiaries and prepaying outstanding indebtedness, including to related parties.
 Form and denomination The notes will be issued in book-entry form, in denominations of U.S.\$200,000 and integral multiples of U.S.\$1,000 in excess thereof, and will be represented by global notes deposited with, or on the behalf of, The Depository Trust Company, or "DTC," and registered in the name of a nominee of DTC.
 Beneficial interest in the global notes will be shown on, and transfers will be effected only through, records maintained by DTC for the accounts of its direct and indirect participants, including Euroclear and Clearstream.
 The global notes will be exchangeable or transferable for certificated notes only in limited circumstances.
 See "Description of the Notes-Form of the notes."
 CUSIP/ISIN numbers Rule 144 notes CUSIP: 40053F AB4 ISIN: US40053FAB40 Regulation S notes CUSIP: G42045 AB3 ISIN: USG42045AB32 Transfer restrictions The notes have not been, and will not be, registered under the Securities Act or the laws of any other jurisdiction.
-The notes may not be publicly offered or sold in Colombia without the prior authorization of the Colombian Superintendency of Finance ( Superintendencia Financiera de Colombia ) and registration with the National Registry of Securities and Issuers ( Registro Nacional de Valores y Emisores ).
+The notes may not be publicly offered or sold in Colombia without the prior authorization of the Colombian Superintendency of Finance (Superintendencia Financiera de Colombia) and registration with the National Registry of Securities and Issuers (Registro Nacional de Valores y Emisores). prior authorization of the Colombian Superintendency of Finance (Superintendencia Financiera de Colombia) and registration with the National Registry of Securities and Issuers (Registro Nacional de prior authorization of the Colombian Superintendency of Finance (Superintendencia Financiera de Colombia) and registration with the National Registry of Securities and Issuers (Registro Nacional de Valores y Emisores).
+The notes have not been registered in the Cayman Islands and may not be offered or sold in the Cayman Islands except in compliance with Listing and trading prior authorization of the Colombian Superintendency of Finance (Superintendencia Financiera de Colombia) and registration with the National Registry of Securities and Issuers (Registro Nacional de Valores y Emisores).
 The notes have not been registered in the Cayman Islands and may not be offered or sold in the Cayman Islands except in compliance with the securities laws thereof.
 The notes will be subject to limitations on transferability and resale.
-See "Transfer Restrictions."
-Listing and trading We will apply to have the notes listed on the Official List of the Luxembourg Stock Exchange for trading on the Euro MTF market.
-However, the notes are a new issue of securities, and there is no established trading market for the notes.
-Accordingly, we cannot assure you that a trading market for the notes will develop or, if a market develops, that it will be maintained.